 - The continued management of the pandemic and many of the most complex problems facing public services in the post-Covid environment will continue to require partnership commitment and action.
-More broadly, the strengthened partnership arrangements and joint working will be required in order to respond to increased demand and new complex issues that will arise as the city emerges from the pandemic. - The shift towards online access to services seen in the pandemic will continue across all sectors.
-Providing access to an enhanced range of services online is crucial, where all those who can use digital routes to services choose to do so. - The city's pandemic response has relied on the rapid, robust collection, presentation and analysis of real-time data across the public service system to inform decision making.
+More broadly, the strengthened partnership arrangements and joint working will be required in order to respond to increased demand and new, complex issues that will arise as the city emerges from the pandemic. - The shift towards online access to services seen in the pandemic will continue across all sectors.
+Providing an enhanced range of services online is crucial, where all those who can use digital routes to service choose to do so.
+Ensuring accessibility is a key part of this, as highlighted by one respondent to the 2020 Smart City Road Map Survey, "First you must ensure that all have access to digital services and understand how to use them." - The city's pandemic response has relied on the rapid, robust collection, presentation and analysis of real-time data across the public service system to inform decision making.
 Embedding this shift broadly is crucial to strengthening corporate performance management and insight across public services.